Asone/nostrss/nostrss-core/README.md

 ## RSS broadcasting

 > [!WARNING]
-> If you're using nostrss release up to v1.0.3, use [cron crate rules](https://crates.io/crates/cron) pattern instead.
+> Starting  you're using a prior version of nostrss v1.1.0, use [cron crate rules](https://crates.io/crates/cron) pattern instead.
 For any upper version you can rely on the information below.

-Cronjob rules are defined in the [feeds config file](./nostrss-core/src/fixtures/rss.json) following the [croner-rust crate rules](https://docs.rs/croner/latest/croner/#pattern).
+Cronjob rules are defined in the [feeds config file](./src/fixtures/rss.json) following the [croner-rust crate rules](https://docs.rs/croner/latest/croner/#pattern).

 For each tick the remote feed will be matched with a local fingerprint, for which, any unmatching entry against of the feed will be broadcasted to relays.